truemrwalker/wblwrld3/app/data/WebbleDevPack/README.md

 ```
 <a name="availableOnePicks_SelectTypes"></a>
 ###_availableOnePicks_SelectTypes_ ![Enum][enum]
 The different types of selected states available which a Webble can be in (both highly visual and semi-visual states).
-This is what controlls the default behavior of the Webble border (color and looks)
+This is what controls the default behavior of the Webble border (color and looks)

 ####Enum.availableOnePicks_SelectTypes